 Processed meats, including chorizo, salami, and pancetta, lend their signature smoky, umami appeal to beloved dishes like quiche Lorraine, spaghetti carbonara, and pancetta-infused risotto.
 However, it is important to acknowledge the guidance of the World Cancer Research Fund's Cancer Prevention Recommendations.
-These recommendations emphasise the need to limit our consumption of processed meat, given compelling evidence connecting it to colorectal cancer.
+These recommendations emphasise the need to eat 'little, if any, processed meat', given compelling evidence connecting it to colorectal cancer.

 What is processed meat?